 The Adjustment step in Drone2Map is when the software attempts to determine the correction position and orientation in 3D for each image in a series of aerial images so they can be compiled and mapped to the surface of the earth.
 Without a well-matched adjustment, your products will not be as accurately mapped to the earth's surface or mosaicked into clean products.
 Drone2Map allows you to control the input settings used for this adjustment to mitigate common issues.

-Tie point options have been updated to increase control over the matching neighborhood used to generate tie points between images.
-This can be useful when you know the flight may not have had consistent overlap or for free flight projects.
-A refine adjustment option has also been added that can be turned on to run an extra pass on tie point generation at an increased image size.
+Tie point options allow increased control over the matching neighborhood used to generate tie points between images.
+This can be useful when you know the flight did not have consistent overlap or for free flight projects.
+A refine adjustment option can also be turned on to run an extra pass on tie point generation at an increased image size.
 This typically results in many more tie points being generated even on lower image scale templates such as the rapid template.
 After an initial adjustment is run on the project, images are classified as either enabled or uncalibrated.
-If you receive a high number of uncalibrated images, you can adjust the tie point settings to larger neighborhoods and image scale to potentially obtain enough matches for the uncalibrated images.
+If you receive a high number of uncalibrated images, you can adjust the tie point settings to larger neighborhoods to potentially obtain enough matches for the uncalibrated images.

-Control over camera calibration options has also been expanded in ArcGIS Drone2Map.
-All aspects of the camera parameters are now visible and can be edited manually for custom camera settings.
+ArcGIS Drone2Map provides control over camera calibration options with all aspects of the camera parameters visible and editable for custom camera settings.
 You can also make adjustments to the automatically calculated values provided by Drone2Map when you run initial processing.
-The changes made to the edit camera pane have also simplified access to principal point and distortion coefficient settings.
-If you receive poor-quality output and have a flight that was collected using general best practices for the subject matter, the first troubleshooting step is to ensure that the camera model information provided to Drone2Map is correct.
+The edit camera pane helps simplify access to principal point and distortion coefficient settings.
+If you receive poor-quality outputs and have a flight that was collected using general best practices, the first troubleshooting step is to ensure that the camera model information provided to Drone2Map is correct.

 2D product reprocessing

 Settings exist in the orthomosaic processing options that allow you to define the elevation source that is used for orthorectifying the imagery.
-The Orthorectification Method drop-down menu allows you to choose whether to rectify an orthomosaic using solution points or nothing.
+The Orthorectification Method drop-down menu allows you to choose whether to rectify an orthomosaic using a point cloud, solution points, or nothing.
 Choosing None for the orthorectification method can be beneficial when you are working with flights that do not require high accuracy in an elevation source.
 If you are processing thermal imagery or an agricultural area that does not contain much elevation variance, using the None option is faster than using the sparse point cloud option.
 When the sparse point cloud option is set as the orthorectification method, additional steps are required, a point cloud is generated, and an elevation surface is interpolated from it.
-The sparse point cloud is the best option for a project area that has large structures or significant changes in elevation.
+Using the sparse or dense point cloud is the best option for a project area that has large structures or significant changes in elevation.

 There are two methods of applying the tile-based processing workflow.
 The first method allows you to reprocess tiles but maintains the original tile in a mosaic dataset.
 This means you can select which tile you want to keep on a tile-by-tile basis.
-The second method automatically overwrites the tiles that have correction features or waterbody mask features and writes a new True Ortho.
+The second method automatically overwrites the tiles that have correction features or water body mask features and writes a new True Ortho.
 The original True Ortho is maintained in the project folder as a backup.
-To learn more about tile-based processing, see Correction features.
+To learn more about tile-based processing, see Use correction features.

 3D product reprocessing